 Assessment of Professional Teaching (APT): Prior to Licensure

-The APTs assess your professional and pedagogical knowledge and skills.
-Each APT consists of 120 multiple-choice questions and 2 constructed-response assignments.
+The APT assess your professional and pedagogical knowledge and skills.
+The APT consists of 120 multiple-choice questions and 2 constructed-response assignments.

 This test is taken during your final year of the program.